qubenix/guides/qubes-r4/whonix-14/bitcoin/indexed/1_electrum-personal-server.md

 # Qubes 4 & Whonix 14: Electrum Personal Server
 Create a VM for running an [Electrum Personal Server](https://github.com/chris-belcher/electrum-personal-server) (EPS) which will connect to your `bitcoind` VM.
 The `eps` VM will be accessible from an Electrum Bitcoin wallet in an offline VM on the same host or remotely via a Tor onion service.
 ## What is Electrum Personal Server?
-EPS is a lightweight server for users to connect their Electrum Bitcoin wallet to.
-There are a few difference between EPS and Electrumx:
+EPS is one of the two possible server backends for the Electrum Bitcoin wallet.
+The other implementation is [Electrumx](https://github.com/qubenix/guides/blob/master/qubes-r4/whonix-14/bitcoin/indexed/1_electrumx.md).

+There are some differences between EPS and Electrumx:
 - EPS requires that you configure each wallet that will connect to it ahead of time.
 Electrumx can provide information on any wallet once it is fully sync'd.
 - EPS can work with a pruned blockchain (this guide only covers indexed).
 Electrumx requires an indexed `bitcoind` node.
 - An EPS VM requires less disk space.